animatedmax/spring-data-geode/src/main/markdown/index.md

 The reason for this is that Apache Geode itself has already created and initialized the cache before the initializer gets invoked.
-As a result, the cache already exists and, since it is a “singleton”, it cannot be re-initialized or have any of its configuration augmented.
+As a result, the cache already exists and, since it is a "singleton", it cannot be re-initialized or have any of its configuration augmented.

 </div>